Tanya Wineland

 Biography

-Tanya Wineland is entering her second year as a doctoral student at Virginia Commonwealth University’s School of Education in the Educational Psychology program.
-Tanya is installed as a senior academic advisor at VCU School of Business where the undergraduate transfer student population has a substantial presence.
-Through writing and research, Tanya is interested in centering the narratives of multiply marginalized undergraduate transfer students and exploring their motivations and experiences.
-Her research aims to further the conversation on emerging transfer student identities in the educational psychology and academic advising fields.
+Tanya Wineland is entering her third year as a part-time doctoral student at Virginia Commonwealth University’s School of Education in the Educational Psychology program.
+Tanya is installed as a senior academic advisor at VCU School of Business.
+Through writing, research, and service, Tanya’s work centers the narratives and learning experiences of emerging multicultural undergraduate students.
+She also explores academic advising within an educational cultural brokering model.
+Her research aims to further the conversation on both learning and cultural brokering in the education and academic advising fields.

 What does the Holmes Scholars Program mean to you?

-As a first-generation student of mixed-racial heritage and former transfer student, I bring who I am to the scholarship.
-Feeling safe being my authentic self in a collaborative environment is a priority and a treasure, which I find in the Holmes Scholars program.
-Holmes offers a navigable path to a meaningful career in academia working alongside incredible researchers, attending professional development events, and engaging in regular mentorship while deepening commitment to scholarship.
-I am honored to be a VCU Holmes Scholar.
+As a first-generation student of mixed-racial heritage, I recognize that I bring who I am to the scholarship.
+Yet, in my identity, it is hard to reconcile who I can be in academe.
+Feeling safe being my authentic self in a collaborative environment is a priority and a treasure.
+I have only found this space in the Holmes Scholars community.
+The VCU and AACTE National Holmes Program offer a navigable path to a meaningful career in education, with the opportunity to work alongside incredible researchers, attend professional development events, and engage in regular mentorship while deepening commitment to scholarship.
+I am honored to be a VCU Holmes Scholar, and it is a privilege to serve on the executive board for this beloved community.